mflatt/not-a-box/README.txt

 Status and thoughts on various Racket subsystems:

+ * Immutable vectors, string, and byte strings are a problem.
+The current implementation keeps a weak hash table of all immutable objects, and every checked `vector-set!`, `string-set!`, or `bytes-set!` consults the table.

  * "core-struct.ss" is half an implementation of Racket structures, with structure-type properties, applicable structs, `gen:equal+hash`, and so on in terms of Chez records.
-Applicable structs work by adding an indirection to each function call (in a little compiler from fully-expanded code to Chez) when the target is not obviously a plain procedure; even with a simple analysis, which is currently in "convert.rkt", the indirection is not needed often in a typical program, and the overhead appears to be light when it is needed.
+Applicable structs work by adding an indirection to each function call (in a little compiler from fully-expanded code to Chez) when the target is not obviously a plain procedure; with the analysis in "schemify/schemify.rkt", the indirection is not needed often in a typical program, and the overhead appears to be light when it is needed.

    The rest of the implementation of Racket structures looks straightforward.